 These last few items certainly aren’t necessary but will expand your options if you are serious about working out at home.
 Foam rollers are used for self-myofascial release and are a wonderful addition to a warm-up and cool-down routine.
 A Step is super helpful if you want to do Step Ups, Bulgarian Split Squats, Elevated Lunges.
 Over time, you may be able to use a bench for a lot of these but the height of the bench can be aggressive later in pregnancy or early postpartum; the Circuit Step is very adjustable.
 Finally, a pull-up bar (most likely paired with a Superband (see resistance bands above) adds a lot of options to your pulling-exercise repertoire.
 It’s a fun option in your later postpartum workouts.

-So that's the gear.
+So that’s the gear.
 Need ideas for what to do with it?
 Follow my social media for occasional free workouts OR get in touch with me for a personalized workout plan.
-I offer 1:1 in-home personal training in Seattle's Eastside neighborhoods and virtual on-line consultations for everyone else.
+I offer 1:1 in-home personal training in Seattle’s Eastside neighborhoods and virtual on-line consultations and remote personal training for everyone else.

 Disclaimer: Please note that some of the links in this post are affiliate links and at no additional cost to you, I will earn a commission if you decide to follow the link and make a purchase.
 Please understand that I recommend these products because they are helpful and useful, not because of the small commissions I make if you decide to purchase one.
 The commission is just a perk of sharing good information with people who appreciate it and it does help support this blog (thanks in advance!).
 Please do not spend any money on any of these items unless you feel they will enrich your home workout experience.